MoorDES/libVIODES-Qt4-Pre2024/README.md

 of VioAttributeStyle is required to configure VioAttributeModel objects to represent the respective fType.

-To actually show a graphical representation, each VioModel calss requiers a corresponding VioView.
+To actually show a graphical representation, each VioModel class requiers a corresponding VioView.
 The view passes on user changes via callbacks on the model.
 The model signals changes via a signal/slot mechanism to the view(s).
 There is also a VioWidget, that holds its own internal model and view.
 The VioViews learn about the model configuration